Thanksgiving Side Dishes We Love and Hate

 Oyster Stuffing Is One of the Least Favorite

-Oyster stuffing is considered one of the least favorite Thanksgiving side dishes for several reasons, many of which relate to personal taste preferences and its strong, distinctive flavor.
-I am not a fan.
+Oyster stuffing is considered one of the least favorite Thanksgiving side dishes for several reasons, many relating to personal taste preferences and its strong, distinctive flavor.
+Personally, I’m not a fan.

 Here are some factors contributing to its divisiveness: